kiart-tantasi/league-of-legends-app/README.md

 # About project

 - This is a simple app to see League of Legends match history
-- Client is made with React
-- API is made with Spring Boot
+- Client is React and API is Spring Boot

 # Roadmap

+- Migrate spring to golang
 - Search suggestion
-- Graph of damage done and recieved
+- Graph of damage done and recieved (mvp)
 - Home page improvement

 # Environment variables